DrorHarari/csvjson/README.md

 CSVJSON is an ideal format for exporting database tables to text files.
 Here are some benefits:
 1. Being based on UTF-8 it can reliably maintain text from different languages.
 2. It has a standard concept of nulls.
 3. It can deal with modern database features like rows with embedded objects and arrays.
+A good example is coordinates and polygons in GIS (Geographical Information Systems).
 4. Being based on JSON, there is large variety of high quality formatters and parsers in virtually every programming language.
 5. The CSVJSON header line can be used to store each column definition like: {"name":"ID","type":"number"},{"name":"TITLE","type":"string"}}

+## Simple, low maintenance, big-data storage format

+Many big-data projects have to do significant work dealing with the nessiness of the common CSV format.
+CSVJSON stores tabluar data naturally with high fidelity.
+It easily capture all the required semantics including character encoding, representation of null values among others.
+In addition CSVJSON support parallel processing by arbitrarily splitting the files into several parts because newlines may only appear between lines.
+So, if a 10GB worth of CSVJSON needs to be processed, one can spawn 10 parallel tasks where each task processes aruond 1GB of data and all but the first just skip forward past the next newline and starts there, ending with the last line that started within the 1GB range.
+The CSVJSON file may also be snappy-compressed to and still allow for parallel processing.

 # Questions and Answers